An intensive, six-week introduction to all aspects of book, magazine and digital publishing

 Course Fees: $5,300

 We house our students in single rooms (no roommates) in Hogan Hall, a Columbia dorm half a block away from the Journalism School.
 The board plan covers three meals a day (breakfast, lunch and dinner) on weekdays only, as well as special events like the final banquet.
 The board plan is mandatory because of the rigorous daily schedule of classes and workshops, while living on‐campus is optional.
-Students living off‐campus will be charged $1,025 for the board plan in addition to $5,300 for tuition.
+Students living off campus will be charged $1,075 for the board plan in addition to $5,300 for tuition.

-Financial aid applications must be submitted by the March application deadline.
+Financial aid applications must be submitted by the March CPC N.Y. application deadline.
 Applications are evaluated by the scholarship committee.
 Notification of financial aid decisions will be sent after acceptance.

 Due to the short length of the course, federally funded financial aid and student loans (through Sallie Mae, etc.) are not available.
 If you require financial assistance, we suggest you explore direct‐to‐consumer private loans in addition to applying for the course’s modest financial aid fund.

-The Columbia Publishing Course is grateful to the Hachette Book Group and Penguin Random House, Simon and Schuster, and Women's Media Group for their generous scholarship support.
+The Columbia Publishing Course is grateful to the Hachette Book Group, Penguin Random House, Simon and Schuster, and Women's Media Group for their generous scholarship support.

 Information sessions are held at colleges and universities across the country in the late fall and winter, as well as early spring.

 The first three weeks of the course are devoted to book publishing and the following two weeks are devoted to magazine and digital publishing, with the sixth and last week being a combination of all the interests presented by the course.
-The sixth week also heavily focuses on career planning in preparation for the job fair, which takes place at the Journalism School the Monday after the end of the course.
+The sixth week also heavily focuses on career planning in preparation for having students apply for jobs.
+A job fair takes place at the Journalism School the Monday after the end of the course.
 See a detailed breakdown of the course.
 There is also a very active email newsletter that is available to each year's classes only, which lists entry-level jobs that have been brought to our program's attention by employers.

 Applicants should note that the Columbia Publishing Course - on both sides of the Atlantic - is a highly intensive six‐week session, with students expected to attend classes and workshops every weekday morning, afternoon and evening, as well as many weekends.
 As a result, students can expect little free time during the course.
 There is no possibility of working at a job while taking course.

 While students are not guaranteed job placement, the course offers extensive career placement and support services.
 Resume and cover letter workshops are held throughout the course, giving students the opportunity to work one‐on‐one with professionals to develop their resumes and their cover letter writing skills.
 Human resources professionals talk to students about interviewing and the process of finding a job.
 The course ends in a career fair where students can meet hiring representatives from the publishing industry and begin their job searches in earnest.

 Frequently Asked Questions

-Shaye Areheart is the director of the Columbia Publishing Course (formerly the Radcliffe Publishing Course).
+Shaye Areheart is the director of the Columbia Publishing Course, both in New York City and in Oxford, England.

-For thirty‐one years, she worked as an editor at Doubleday and Company, now Doubleday Knopf, and at the Crown Publishing Group, a division of Random House, Inc. She began her career as an assistant to the editor and rose through the ranks to editor, senior editor, executive editor, editorial director and publisher.
-She was given an eponymous fiction imprint in 1999 and published authors including Alice Hoffman, Gillian Flynn, Lisa Unger, Chris Bohjalian, Roland Merullo, Craig Nova, Barbara Vine and Tom Bailey.
+For thirty‐one years, she worked as an editor at Doubleday and Company, now Doubleday Knopf, and at the Crown Publishing Group, a division of Penguin Random House, Inc. She began her career as an assistant to the editor and rose through the ranks to editor, senior editor, executive editor, editorial director and publisher.
+She was given an eponymous fiction imprint in 1999 and published authors including Alice Hoffman, Gillian Flynn, Lisa Unger, Chris Bohjalian, Roland Merullo, Craig Nova, Barbara Vine and Jeanne Ray.

-She also ran Harmony Books, a largely nonfiction imprint, which published books by Deepak Chopra, Carol Burnett, Ben Macintyre, Ram Dass, Tony Curtis, Cesar Millan, David Sanger and many others.
+She also ran Harmony Books, a largely nonfiction imprint, which published books by Douglas Adams, Deepak Chopra, Carol Burnett, Ben Macintyre, Ram Dass, Tony Curtis, Cesar Millan, David Sanger and many others.

 During her long career, she worked closely with Jacqueline Kennedy Onassis, co‐editing a variety of books from Michael Jackson's #1 bestselling memoir, Moonwalk, to Gelsey Kirkland's bestselling memoir, Dancing on My Grave, to George Plimpton's Fireworks: A History and Celebration and former Vogue and Maribella editor in chief Diana Vreeland's book on style, Allure.

 Over the years, she also worked with Ray Bradbury, Martin Amis, Douglas Adams, James Dickey, Thor Heyerdahl, Stevie Nicks, Christopher Isherwood and Sir Edmund Hillary, among others.

 She taught at the Columbia Publishing Course annually during her long career and worked to establish the great new course at Oxford University.
 Shaye feels fortunate to be in a position to help new generations of young people carry on the important work of finding, editing, marketing, publicizing and publishing books and authors, as well as contributing to the print and digital publications that are the all‐important showcases for writing talent of every stripe and a map to any culture's progress and interests.